Notice of Amendments:

 A. Gowning for Counsel

 - Counsel are required to gown for all trials, motions and appeals before the presiding judge in the Ontario Superior Court of Justice.
+Counsel who are pregnant are free to modify their traditional court attire in order to accommodate their pregnancy as they see fit, including dispensing with a waistcoat and tabs.

 - Counsel are not required to gown for appearances before masters or judges and deputy judges of the Small Claims Court (a branch of the Superior Court of Justice).